Free shore access

 This spot has been added by

 Dhiffushi is a small inhabited island in the North Male Atoll.
-If you stay there, do not hesitate to head off on the discovery of the small coral reef overlooking the beach.
-The access to this reef is open and free.
+If you stay there, do not hesitate to head off on the discovery of the small coral reefs overlooking the western beach.
+Access to this reef is open and free.
+It is an ideal spot to practice snorkeling before going on a organized snorkel in more challenging waters.
 If the corals are sadly very damaged, Dhiffushi seabed hosts hundreds of tropical fish, which can be observed only a few meters from the shore.

-The main recommended area for snorkeling is located on a small reef close to the beach (see map).
-Other nearby reefs can also be explored, but the water tends to be less clear as you swim with fins towards South.
-Do not enter the channel which serves the harbour, as there are many motorboats navigating on it.
+2/ The small reef close to the northern tip of the beach (zone 2 on the map).
+Other nearby reefs can also be explored, but the water tends to be less clear as you swim with fins towards south.
+Do not enter the channel which serves the harbor, as there are many motorboats navigating on it.

-Leaving the beach behind, we must first cross sandy areas and grass beds before reaching a shallow reef flat (↕1-2 m).
-The corals are very deteriorated here, with only a few digitate, porite and pocillopora coral patches.
+In zone 2, leaving the beach behind, you’ll first cross sandy areas and seagrass beds before reaching a shallow reef flat (↕3-6ft/1-2 m).
+The corals are very deteriorated here, with only a few digitate, Porites and Pocillopora coral patches.
 A few hundred meters away from the beach, the reef flat reveals a better-preserved reef wall, where we can find beautiful coral areas and some caves.

 This spot is generally well sheltered from waves and currents.
 A light north-south prevailing current (parallel to the coast) might form along the island.

 Dhiffushi is an inhabited island, with about fifteen accommodation options.
 Rashu Hiyaa Hotel is located less than 200m by foot from the snorkeling area.
 Around the harbor and the beach, there are also several cafés and restaurants.